astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 Gets or sets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the name of the author(s) of commits made to a local Git repository(ies) by this application.

+<a name='P-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfig-ErrantProcessesList'></a>
+### ErrantProcessesList `property`

+##### Summary

+Gets a reference to an instance of a collection, each of whose elements are of type [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String'), representing the list of errant processes we should attempt to kill prior to the beginning of an operation.

 <a name='P-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfig-FindWhat'></a>
 ### FindWhat `property`